How Distributed Computing Works

 Advertisement

-Shared Computing Architecture
+Distributed Computing Architecture

 It's useful to imagine a typical shared computing system as having a front end and a back end.
 On the front end are all the computers that are volunteering CPU resources to the project.
-On the back end are the computers and servers that manage the overall project, divide the main task into smaller chunks, communicate with the computers on the front end and store the information the front end computers send after completing an analysis.
+On the back end are the computers and servers that manage the overall project, divide the main task into smaller chunks, communicate with the computers on the front end and store the information the front-end computers send after completing an analysis.

 Advertisement

-In general, the job of dividing up the computational problem into smaller chunks falls to a program on a back end computer, usually a server.
+In general, the job of dividing up the computational problem into smaller chunks falls to a program on a back-end computer, usually a server.
 This computer uses specific software to divide up the task into smaller pieces that are easier for an average computer system to manage.
-When contacted by the companion software installed on a front end computer, the server will send data over the network for analysis.
+When contacted by the companion software installed on a front-end computer, the server will send data over the network for analysis.
 Upon receiving a completed analysis job, the server will direct the data to an appropriate database.

 The system's administrators will usually use another computer to piece completed analyses together.
 The end goal is to come to a solution of a very large problem by solving it in tiny bits.
 In many cases, the system's administrators will publish the results so that others can benefit from the information.

-If this architecture description seems a little vague, it's because there's no single way to create and administer a shared computing system.
+If this architecture description seems a little vague, it's because there's no single way to create and administer a distributed computing system.
 Each system has its own unique software and architecture.
 In most cases, a programmer customizes the software for the specific system's goals.
-While two different shared computer systems might work the same way in general, once you dig down into details, they can look very different.
+While two different shared computer systems might work the same way in general, once you dig down into the details, they can look very different.

 Advertisement

-Shared Computing Applications
+Distributed Computing Applications

 James Steidl/iStockphoto

 One example of a shared computer system is the Grid Laboratory of Wisconsin (GLOW).
 The University of Wisconsin-Madison uses GLOW for multiple projects, which in some ways sets it apart from most shared computing systems.
 One project uses the GLOW network to study the human genome.
 Another takes advantage of GLOW's resources to research potential treatments for cancer.
-Unlike the shared computing systems that are dedicated to a single task, GLOW can accommodate multiple projects.
+Unlike the distributed computing systems that are dedicated to a single task, GLOW can accommodate multiple projects.

 Advertisement